-The objective of this research was to test the hypothesis that countries with greater gender equality will have pornography that is less disempowering and more empowering than less egalitarian countries.
+The objective of this research was to test the hypotheses that countries with greater gender equality will have pornography that has more empowering representations of women and less disempowering representations of women than would exist in less egalitarian countries.
 Anti-pornography feminists contend that pornography creates and perpetuates sexist ideology and sexual discrimination-a claim refuted by anti-censorship feminists, who suggest that pornography may actually be associated with a tolerant political environment more favorable to gender equity than a sexually-restricted society (Baron, 1990).

 The reaction against the anti-pornography campaign largely hinged on anti-censorship rhetoric, rather than a pro-sex argument.
-While several content analyses have focused on the negative aspects of pornography including the prevalence of racism (Cowan & Campbell, 1994), violence (Palys, 1986; Yang & Linz, 1990), and the exploitation of women (Cowan et al., 1988), no content analyses could be found on the potentially empowering aspects of pornography.
-For this reason, the present research sought to code pornography on two scales-disempowerment and empowerment-to empirically test the relationship between pornography and gender equity, and provide the first foray into a positive, empowering content analysis of pornography.
+While several content analyses have focused on the negative aspects of pornography including the prevalence of racism (Cowan & Campbell, 1994), violence (Palys, 1986; Yang & Linz, 1990), and the exploitation of women (Cowan et al., 1988), no content analyses could be found that focused on the potentially empowering aspects of pornography.
+For this reason, the present research sought to code pornography on two scales-empowerment and disempowerment -to allow us to empirically test the relationship between pornography and gender equity, and provide the first foray into a positive, empowering content analysis of pornography.

-The finding that Norway, ranked highest by the UN in gender equity, has pornography that is more significantly more empowering than that of Japan is consistent with prior research supporting the argument of anti-censorship feminists, who argue that cultural values are reflected in pornography, which may in turn shape social attitudes.
+The finding that Norway, ranked highest by the UN in gender equity, has pornography that is significantly more empowering than that of Japan is consistent with prior research supporting the argument of anti-censorship feminists, who argue that cultural values are reflected in pornography, which may in turn shape social attitudes.
 This result may be due to a greater social acceptance of adolescent and female sexuality in Nordic countries than in many other Western cultures (Treen, Spitznogle, & Beverfjord, 2004).
 Also, from the qualitative feedback provided by the research assistants and a review of the coding results for individual items, the significant difference in empowerment for Norway may lie in a greater variety of body types presented in mainstream Norwegian pornography.
 Whereas the bodies in American and Japanese pornography tend to conform to a "perfect" societal ideal-thin, young, flawless-the Norwegian pornography evidenced a greater variety of body type and, in the words of a research assistant, "more natural, less surgically-modified bodies."
 Furthermore, while the preference for heavier set women tends to fall under the fetish category in American pornography, Norwegian pornography displayed a wider range of body types within the mainstream sample.